-From preschool to high school, ICCS goes beyond the basics and provides specialized programs designed to give our students an advantage in preparing for the next educational level.
+From preschool to upper school, ICCS goes beyond the basics and provides specialized programs designed to give our students an advantage in preparing for the next educational level.
 Individualized attention and a curriculum that challenges students to reach their full learning potential are the cornerstones of each specialty program.

 ICCS is one of the few Memphis-area schools offering Spanish intensity classes in preschool and elementary school.
 Using music, interactive exercises, videos and games, students as young as 3 years old, learn a second language at an age when studies show foreign language skills are most easily developed.

-Our Spanish intensity classes lay the foundation for foreign language skills in middle and high school.
+Our Spanish intensity classes lay the foundation for advanced foreign language skills in middle and high school.
 By the time your child enters the sixth grade, he or she will have a firm grasp on a second language and will be poised to expand his or her Spanish language skills in our middle school Spanish program.

-2016-17 College Planning Event Calendar
+2017-18 College Planning Event Calendar